Every David Fincher Film Ranked

 Seldom does a film drifts into the zone where we fear it would wander to.
 And it still holds the mirror to oneself and society in the truest manner.
 Se7en is a contemporary urban-film-noir set in dilapidated New York city.
 It quintessentially blends intense plot development, finely fleshed out characters & dark visual style.
 Se7en is about two detectives (Brad Pitt, Morgan Freeman) who are chasing a mysterious and skilled serial killer.

 He designs his kills to turn each sin against the sinner, and it is inspired by the Christian seven deadly sins: lust, gluttony, greed, sloth, wrath, envy, and pride.
 Se7en is gripping for its entire running length, yet, it is exhausting and more horrific to watch as all the murders unfold on the screen.
-Each murder brings the shallowness of society and how we’ve been drifting away from the architecture that defines human.
+Each murder brings the shallowness of society and how we’ve been drifting away from the architecture that defines humans.
 It gets even more direful when you actually see your own reflection in one of those characters.
 Elements within: dialogue, actions, lighting, setting, all of these tend to reinforce one another in order to paint a solid picture.
 It is a perverse logic that makes the final and seventh sin complete perfectly the circle of events begun with the first.

 4. Gone Girl (2014)

 She lived a lie her whole life.
 While she was the girl who never played the cello or even the one who never got a pet dog.
-She wrote things which meant something to her.
+She wrote things that meant something to her.
 Her inspired paranoia, or her imaginative psyche, or even her outlook towards the constitution of marriage.
 She was insecure & docile, she was bitchy and intelligent.
 This is the story of Amazing Amy & the flirtatious and charming boy of her dreams.
-Mr Fincher here strips everyone down naked and presents their unspooled brain for auction.
+Mr. Fincher here strips everyone down naked and presents their unspooled brain for auction.

 3. Zodiac (2007)